 Key Takeaways for Paying Off Your Mortgage Early

-• Big Savings from Small Payments: Even modest extra payments can shorten your loan term and save thousands in interest.
+- Small extras add up: Even modest consistent extras can shorten your term and cut interest.

 Why Pay Off Your Mortgage Early?